zavahcodes/AdiBags/GUILD_BANK_README.md

 3. **Query Delay**: First time opening a tab may have a slight delay while data loads
 4. **Read-Only**: This is by design - prevents accidental reorganization of guild bank

+## Personal Bank Compatibility

+This implementation has been tested with "Personal Bank" systems on private servers (like Ascension WoW):
+- ✅ Works with Personal Banks that use guild bank API
+- ✅ Handles nil or invalid tab parameters
+- ✅ Defaults to tab 1 when tab information is unavailable
+- ⚠️ May show errors from other addons (like DataStore_Containers) that expect real guild data - these can be safely ignored

 ## Future Enhancements (Optional)

 - [ ] Multi-tab view (show all viewable tabs at once)